 Is the Correct Bike Fit Really That Important?

 Your bike should fit the way that you feel comfortable riding.
 Yes, you can watch the pros ride and want to emulate their style, but you might not be up to that form.
 If you sit too far forward across the handlebars, then your knees could start hurting.
 Achilles pain is another common complaint.
 Numbness and hot spots might also plague your body.
 Also, if your placement is too far back, then your muscles won’t transfer power accordingly.
 All factors must be taken into consideration when picking the correct bike fit.
-Read this to learn more about how to bike fit your bicycle.

 What About Women?
 Do I Need a Women’s Bike Size Chart?